 - To teach, through experience and knowledge, the values of participation in physical activity.

-- To develop an appreciation of skilful and creative performance across the areas of activity.
+- To develop an appreciation of skillful and creative performance across the areas of activity.

 - To establish self-esteem through physical confidence.